 The main difference between a joinder of parties or actions and popular actions is the opt-out rule.
 Also, whereas claimants generally only represent themselves and their interests (even when they join an action), popular actions' claimants represent all parties with an interest or a right in the proceedings.
 In contrast to a mere joinder of parties, claimants may not have a direct interest in the claim submitted in a popular action.
 Furthermore, it is not mandatory that the claimants involved in a popular action have suffered any ongoing or impending injuries or damage.
 Claimants represent their class at their own discretion, without needing a proxy or express authorisation from the other class members.

 Since these types of claims are not common, no specific court or judge has jurisdiction to hear popular actions.
 The administrative and the civil courts have general jurisdiction.

 The year in review

 We have recently witnessed a sharp increase in class actions (popular actions) are not very common in Portugal.
-According to statistical reports on the exercise of civil popular actions before first instance courts, only 209 cases were finalised from 2007 to 2018,7 and in 2018 alone, only nine civil popular actions were closed.
-The average number of cases heard before first instance courts in Portugal is 18 per year.
+According to statistical reports on the exercise of civil popular actions before first instance courts, only 220 cases were finalised from 2007 to 2019,7 and in 2019 alone, only 11 civil popular actions were closed.
+The average number of cases heard before first instance courts in Portugal is 17 per year.

 Nonetheless, the number of popular actions filed by retail investors, or associations on behalf of retail investors, for the protection of the investors' homogeneous individual or collective interests in financial instruments, and popular actions filed by the Association for the Defence of Consumers (DECO) with the purpose of ensuring consumer safety and protection, has increased significantly.